Assessment and Evaluation in Nursing Education: A Collection of Considerations to Foster Success

 Pause, Reflect, and Plan:

 Have I encountered educators that may have benefitted from additional education or guidance in transitioning to their new roles?
 Do I require more guidance?
 Do I feel that I have a mentor to work with on engaging in effective student assessment and evaluation?
 Who can I practice establishing academic action plans with?
 Rehearse delivering academic deficiency notices with?
 Consider having mock conversations to be sure that your plans are sound and that your delivery is effective.
+Practice this discussion as the educator and as the student, taking note of your feelings and insights along the way.
 A mentor who has successful experience in these practices could support this engagement well.